AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 >[!NOTE]
 >
->To learn more about the custom SonarQube rules executed by Cloud Manager, please refer to [Custom Code Quality Rules](../using/custom-code-quality-rules.md).
+>To learn more about the custom SonarQube rules executed by [!UICONTROL Cloud Manager], please refer to [Custom Code Quality Rules](custom-code-quality-rules.md).

 ### Dealing with False Positives {#dealing-with-false-positives}